RobertBurrellDonkin/library-management-system/README.md

 # RESTful API Design Notes

+* The design:
-* Aims to follow REST principals and the concensus around RESTful web services closely.
+  * Aims to follow closely REST principals and the RESTful web services concensus as far as possible.
-    * Use HTTP status code to indicate success or failure scenarios
+  * Uses HTTP status code to indicate success or failure scenarios.
     * In some failure scenarios - for example validation - additional details are returned as JSON to aid in troubleshooting.
   * Aim to stick to a limited palette applied consistently.
-* JSON seems the natural choice for a Lean Proof of Concept.
+* JSON seems the natural choice.
     * XML would have been reasonable but would have entailed more overhead.
-* Book seems the natural resource. `/books` is the conventional path.
+* Book seems the natural resource, with `/books` the conventional path.
 * Grouping all APIs under a path, separate from potential instrumentation paths, makes security and auditing more convenient.
     * Let's assume all microservice apis are rooted at `/api` which means the book API will be